grand-mother/grand_psu_analysis/README.md

 ### site
-is a requeried parameter that indicates if the root files are from GP13 or GRAND@Auger.
+is a required parameter that indicates if the root files are from GP13 or GRAND@Auger.
 Must be either gaa or gp13.

 ### do_fourier_vs_time
 is a boolean (True or False) to produce the Fourier vs time plots.
 Those are long and memory heavy to produce, especially for many files, so it is False by default.